The 5 Highest-Paying Dividend Stocks – Too good to be true?

 Banco Bilbao Vizcaya Argentaria SA (NYSE:BBVA)

-With a 9.3% dividend yield, the first security on this fivesome initially seems very promising.
-Unfortunately, the company has cut its annual dividend distribution five times in the past seven years.
-Furthermore, the company’s share price has been declining for more than one year.
-With both of these indicators declining, the company delivered to its shareholders a total loss of more than 26% just over the past 12 months.
-The longer-term total losses were slightly lower at 17% for the past three years and 18% for the past five years.
-Banco Bilbao Vizcaya Argentina SA will distribute its second and final semi-annual dividend in late October with an early-October ex-dividend date.
+When this stock first made the list, its 9.3% dividend yield seemed very promising.
+Unfortunately, the company has cut its annual dividend distribution five times in the past seven years and currently yields 3.8%.
+Furthermore, the company’s share price has been declining for more than three years.
+With both of these indicators declining, the company delivered to its shareholders a total loss of more than 4% just over the past 12 months.
+The company has temporarily suspended its dividend mid-2020 and has yet to reinstate it, indicating a lack of overall financial health.

 The 5 Highest-Paying Dividend Stocks: #4